mottosso/rez-for-projects/dev/scoopz/README.md

 Python 3.7.3
 ```

-It may also be used from within a context.
+Which is the equivalent of calling..

 ```bash
 $ rez env scoopz
 > $ install curl
 ```

-And, for the advanced user, as a Python package.
+And, for the advanced user, it may also be used as a Python package.
 Note that it requires Rez itself to be present as a package, along with a copy of Python that isn't coming from Rez.

+> How does this work?

 ```bash
 $ rez env python rez scoopz